Trusts, Estates & Inheritances

 Sale type: Auction

 This Yaacov Agam from the 1960’s was strategically included in a special curated capsule sale in a New York auction.
 The auction succeeded in bringing out many of the most significant collectors of Geometric Abstraction.
-The strategic placement helped is soar to $187,000 against a $30,000-$50,000 estimate, still a top ten result of the artist at auction.
+The placement helped is soar to $187,000 against a $30,000-$50,000 estimate, still a top ten result of the artist at auction.

 Yaacov Agam (B. 1928)